rahulsain/Hackerrank_30daysOFcode/CONTRIBUTING.md

 > NOTE -
 > Put a :white_check_mark: in the language column of the program you have implemented before creating a PR.**

+## Important points to be noted before making a PR

+1. Mark tick :heavy_check_mark: or cross :x: when you make a PR.

+2. Please maintain integrity of this repo, refrain from making invalid PR.

+3. Resolve your conflicts before making a ready to review PR.

+4. Join [discord](https://discord.gg/XS9NvNt) server for discussion.

+5. One line typo PRs are not accepted.

+6. Don't change file/folder name until necessary.

 **Watch this Video if you are new to GitHub - [YouTube Link](https://youtu.be/HbSjyU2vf6Y)**

+---

 ## 1. Fork the Repository